juherr/jASN1/sample/README.txt

 can be repeated using the following command:

 Linux:
-../projects/jasn1-compiler/runscripts/jasn1-compiler.sh -f x690BerExample.asn -o "generated/" -ns "generated"
+../projects/jasn1-compiler/run-scripts/jasn1-compiler.sh -o "generated/" -p "generated" x690BerExample.asn

 Windows:
-..\projects\jasn1-compiler\runscripts\jasn1-compiler.bat -f x690BerExample.asn -o "generated/" -ns "generated"
+..\projects\jasn1-compiler\run-scripts\jasn1-compiler.bat -o "generated/" -p "generated" x690BerExample.asn

 If you need to decode the indefinite length then you can use the -il flag.

-jasn1-compiler uses the ASN.1 to XML converter from BinaryNotes.
-The XML is then converted to the Java classes.
-If you want to see the XML that is generated you can execute jasn1-compiler using the -x flag.

 These generated classes can then be used together with the jasn1 library to encode and decode the structures using BER.
 This is